bktsh/SSLexampleApp/ReadMe.md

 ###Enable SSL/HTTP1.1 on tomcat
-Let's say you have developer myApp and installed it on tomcat on port 8080 and you access it at [http://localhost:8080/myApp](http://localhost:8080/myApp)
+Let's say you have developer exampleApp and installed it on tomcat on port 8080 and you access it at [http://localhost:8080/exampleApp](http://localhost:8080/exampleApp)
 1. Create a keystore file to store the server's private key and self-signed certificate by executing the following command:
 ~~~~~
 $JAVA_HOME/bin/keytool -genkey -alias tomcat -keyalg RSA